gcarbo01/devsecops-roadmap/README.md

 Source code quality
 ## Description
 Natural Docs is an open-source documentation generator for code written in multiple programming languages. <br>
-Its generated documentation is pretty and powerful, with three independent scrolling panels, dynamic menus, search, and pop-up summaries when you hover over links.  <br>
+Its generated documentation is pretty and powerful.
+It can create comments inline.
+It can create comments in Word documents, pdf, Latex, and HTML, with three independent scrolling panels, dynamic menus, search, and pop-up summaries when you hover over links.  <br>
 Natural Docs lets you document code written in 21 programming languages.
 ## Resources
 https://www.naturaldocs.org/  <br>